context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/processRepository.md

 ## Questions:
  1. **Question:** What is the purpose of the `processRepository` function and what are its input parameters?

    **Answer:** The `processRepository` function is responsible for processing a given repository, generating summaries and questions for each code file and folder in the project.
-It takes an `AutodocConfig` object as input, which includes the project name, repository URL, input and output paths, LLM models, and an ignore list.
+It takes an `AutodocRepoConfig` object as input, which includes the project name, repository URL, input and output paths, LLM models, and an ignore list.

 2. **Question:** How does the `callLLM` function work and what is the purpose of the `APIRateLimit` class?